berlyndawilson1/Registry-Updates-with-PowerShell/README.md

 <h2>Description</h2>
 My project involves writing PowerShell scripts on a Windows 10 local machine.
 The process includes creating, adding, and modifying registry keys and values, as well as outputting the content to a CSV file on the local machine desktop.
+Demostrating local execution in PowerShell.
 <br />